DKiyanov/ydk_alv_fcat/README.md

 If there is a field missing in these tables:
 * FM trying to find a field description by the data element
 * saves the template for tuning tables YDK_ALV_FCAT and YDK_ALV_FCAT_TXT
-* if you have the powers of a developer proposes to perform catalog tuning
+* if you have the powers of a developer proposes to perform catalog tuning.

+It usually works like this:
+After creating or changing the structure of the ALV table, I run the program in the development system.
+FM YDK_ALV_FCAT_BUILD generates a a field catalog, if new fields are present, templates for them will appear in the customizer.
+Than I launch the customizer (the YDK_ALV_FCAT program), correct if necessary the descriptions and settings of the fields, save the changes in the same request, which caused changes in the ALV structure.
+Than I restart the program - see what happened ..... bring it to the production.

 **main parameters:**
 * alv_strut_key - Required, Structure name for the program YDK_ALV_FCAT, this is not a dictionary structure, this is just a global name for identifying a set of fields.
 I usually do it the same as the program name (if there are several ALVs in the program I add postfixes)